-Consumers are concerned about high prices and supply chain issues at the grocery store, but these troubling issues are only one aspect of the overall market landscape.
+Consumers are concerned about high prices at the grocery store, but this issue is only one trend shaping the overall market landscape in 2023.

-1. CEA-Indoor Farming
+2. CEA-Indoor Farming Faces Challenges

 Where to Learn More